foundriesio/docs/source/howto/zephyr-mcuboot-keys.rst

 .. code-block:: console

-   $ ./mcuboot/scripts/imgtool.py keygen -k my-secret-key.pem -t rsa-2048
+   ./mcuboot/scripts/imgtool.py keygen -k my-key.pem -t rsa-2048

-(This is the default key type used by MCUboot; if you configured MCUboot differently, you need to adjust the ``-t`` option.)
+(MCUboot uses 2048 bit RSA keys by default; if you want a different key type, you need to change ``-t`` option and adjust your MCUboot build configuration accordingly.)

 .. important::